 Today the world has an insatiable appetite for cell phones and other electronics where tantalum has been found to be an ideal metal for capacitors and other doodads.
 What little of it is mined every year happens to be worth a lot of money.
 Sadly, its principal mines happen to be smack-dab in the middle of the Congo and Rwanda where ownership of these mines is incessantly tussled over by AK-47 wielding thugs right alongside other commodities like diamonds and ivory.

-Anyway, here's your chance to own a little of this metal in the form of thick wire that has been snipped into little rods that dance around inside this cube filled with gel.
+Anyway, here's your chance to own a little of this metal in the form of thick foil that has been snipped into squarish pieces adding up to a gram or two.
 Purity is over 99.99%.